Kutaygb/tlou-announcer/README.md

 Run the script with the following command:

-    bash check_new_episode.sh
+    bash main.sh

 You can also add the command to a cron job or a scheduled task to run the script automatically at regular intervals.

 #### Usage